diegomessiah/diegomessiah.github.io/_pages/about.md

 My name is Diego Messiah, I am a teaching enthusiast and problem solver.

-After many years as a Graphic Designer for clients around the world in one of my trips I met a friend of the family who is dedicated to Computer Security in Banks.
+After many years i worked as a Graphic Designer for clients around the world in one of my trips I met a friend of the family who is dedicated to Computer Security in Banks.

 It was simple, I had fallen in love with this profession, I dusted off my old notes on operating systems, took networking courses and accreditations that would allow me to enter this world.

 After a year I found myself in a middle Cloud Computing Service Provider Company where I had to support all the IT systems (Servers, Desktop, Phones, Virtualization, ...), take care of the helpdesk tickets, resolve complicate and urgent issues, etc...

-I was intrigued by how to automate my work, convert those long hours preparing reports in a couple of clicks, in short time Powershell is converted in my principal tool
+I was intrigued by how to automate my work, convert those long hours preparing reports in a couple of clicks, in short time Powershell is converted in my principal tool.

-This experience and passion for automation lead me to work close to my CISO, since then I started down the Security Information path.
+This experience and passion for automation lead me to work close to the CISO, since then I started down the Security Information path.

-This blog is about scripting and reports, enjoy.
+This blog is about scripting and automatization, enjoy.

 ## Open Source projects